4th Bioconductor Asia Meeting

 Opportunities to present your work

 A number of slots for longer talks, software demonstrations and lightning talks are available.
-If you’d like to present your work, please select the relevant option in the online submission system.
-Email your presentation title and an abstract of up to 300 words to firstname.lastname@example.org Friday 28th September 2018 to be considered.
+If you’d like to present your work, email your presentation title and an abstract of up to 300 words to firstname.lastname@example.org Friday 28th September 2018 to be considered.

 Bioconductor Asia travel scholarships